Sundin/mediawiki-docker/README.md

 ## Features
 * [MediaWiki](https://hub.docker.com/_/mediawiki/) 1.31.1
 * MariaDB
-* [deitch/mysql-backup](https://github.com/deitch/mysql-backup): for automatic database backups.
+* [deitch/mysql-backup](https://github.com/deitch/mysql-backup): For automatic database backups.
 * Parsoid: Translates between markdown syntax and HTML at runtime.
 Necessary for the VisualEditor plugin.
-* VisualEditor: enables WSIWYG editing of wiki pages.
+* VisualEditor: Enables WSIWYG editing of wiki pages.
+* [CategoryTree](https://www.mediawiki.org/wiki/Extension:CategoryTree): An extension for listing categories using a tree structure.

 ## Set up the wiki
 * First create a file called `.env` and fill it with the following environment variables: